loopwerk/loopwerk.io/content/articles/2020-06-26-stripe-firestore.md

 }
 ```

-As you can see, `subscibe` calls `createStripeSession`, which in turn executes a callable Cloud Function called `createStripeSession` to fetch a Stripe session id.
+As you can see, `subscribe` calls `createStripeSession`, which in turn executes a callable Cloud Function called `createStripeSession` to fetch a Stripe session id.
 Once it has that session id, it can redirect to Stripe's hosted Checkout page.

 The Cloud Function is a bit more complex.